Anti-LGBTQ rhetoric: Criticism

-According to Krakow Post, a Polish newspaper, "LGBT is not an ideology ...
+According to Krakow Post, a Polish newspaper, "LGBT is not an ideology [...]
 The phrase 'LGBT ideology' makes about as much sense as 'redhead ideology' or 'left-handed ideology.
 While the support of many LGBT people and their allies improved LGBT rights, they have differing political views.
-According to Notes from Poland, "attacks on 'LGBT ideology' – which often rely on exaggerated, distorted or invented claims – result in the marginalisation and demonisation of such people."
+According to Notes from Poland, "attacks on 'LGBT ideology'which often rely on exaggerated, distorted or invented claimsresult in the marginalisation and demonisation of such people."
 Center-right presidential candidate Szymon Hołownia, who is a practicing Catholic, stated, "there is no such thing as LGBT ideology, there are [LGBT] people".
 He said that anti-LGBT rhetoric from politicians could lead vulnerable people to suicide.
 In protest at the comments made by the president and Żalek, LGBT people have held pickets in various towns and cities in Poland, opposing the idea that LGBT is an ideology.
 Activists also created a film, "Ludzie, nie ideologia" (People, not ideology), showcasing the families of LGBT people.